Uncertainty-Aware Image Classification In Biomedical Imaging Using Spectral-normalized Neural Gaussian Processes: Conclusion

 \section{Conclusion}

-SNGP offers an efficient and reliable framework for uncertainty-aware classification in biomedical imaging.
-Tested across multiple datasets, it preserves strong in-distribution accuracy while substantially improving calibration and OOD detection over deterministic and Monte-Carlo methods.
-It is a single-pass, lightweight modification to DNNs that can help deploy AI safely in new digital pathology settings.
+SNGP provides an efficient and reliable framework for uncertainty-aware classification in biomedical imaging.
+Across multiple datasets, it maintains strong calibration and in-distribution accuracy while substantially improving OOD detection over deterministic and Monte Carlo methods.
+As a single-pass, lightweight modification to DNNs, SNGP enables safer deployment in new digital pathology settings. \JJN{While our study focuses on SNGP as a lightweight, uncertainty-aware baseline, there are other recent OOD methods that warrant future benchmarking in digital pathology.}